derekparker/ultimate-go-debugging/README.md

 ### Day 1

-* Basics of using Debugging
+* Basics of using Delve
 * Intro into CLI usage
 * Navigating your program
 * Inspecting / changing program state